kratikanaskulwar/Mitacs-Verafin-Internship/README.md

 # MachineLearning-Interpretability
-This repository contains all the codes, data, results and supplementary files related to Exploration and agreement assessment among interpretability methods for fraud detection machine learning model project.
+This repository contains all the codes, data, results and supplementary files related to "Exploration and agreement assessment among interpretability methods for fraud detection machine learning model" project.

 Follows these steps to clone the repository: